MicrosoftDocs/VBA-Docs/api/PowerPoint.Shapes.Add3DModel.md

 ## Example

-This example adds a 3D model created from the file Sphere.glb to myDocument.
-The inserted 3D model is linked to the file from which it was created and is saved with myDocument.
+This example adds a 3D model created from the file Sphere.glb to _myDocument_.
+The inserted 3D model is linked to the file from which it was created and is saved with _myDocument_.

 ```vb
 Set myDocument = ActivePresentation.Slides(1)